Table of Contents

 - Plantar Digital Neuritis: Also known as metatarsalgia, it is an inflammation that occurs between the third and fourth interdigital nerve heads.
 It causes intermittent foot pain and cramping.
 It is also known as Morton neuroma or interdigital neuroma.

 Musculoskeletal injuries or disorders can be caused by various factors.
-Let’s analyze them in detail.
+Musculoskeletal disorders occur due to degeneration, congenitally or overuse.
+Let’s analyze the musculoskeletal system diseases and disorders in detail.

 - Poor posture: Not maintaining an appropriate posture can affect the normal curve of the spine.
 People sitting with a slouched posture at home or work or bending down to work on a computer can affect the spine as the weight distribution is improper.
 Giving weight to only one leg while standing, lifting heavy objects from the ground by putting pressure on the back are all incorrect postures.
 In the modern world, people have more machines to do most of the work.
 Lack of physical work and desk-bound lifestyle determines posture-related health issues.

 - Old age: Older people tend to have degenerative bones or disc problems like arthritis.
-Arthritis is the major musculoskeletal disorder that stands out as the reason for major hospitalizations.
+Arthritis is one of the major degenerative musculoskeletal disorders that stands out as the reason for major hospitalizations.
+The musculoskeletal disorders in elderly will make them bound to the bed forever.

 - Immobilization of limbs for a long time: When upper limbs are under the cast for a prolonged time after fractures, there could be flexibility issues to the joints and limbs.
 Even in older people, even if they are cured of fractures, the fear of getting pain may prevent them from actively moving their limbs.
 This will also cause musculoskeletal disorders.